Appendix A: The Sexual and Gender-Based Harassment Policy

 Introduction to the Procedures for Implementing Sexual and Gender-Based Harassment Policy, Including for Discipline

-Virscend students, faculty, staff, other Virscend appointees, or third parties (collectively, “Initiating Parties”) wishing to report a violation of this Policy should begin by contacting the Deputy Director of Student Success and Distance Learning, any member of the Grievance Committee, or any member of the Administrative Council.
-In the event that the first Staff contacted by an Initiating Party is not the appropriate Deputy Director of Student Success and Distance Learning, it is that Staff’s responsibility to forward the matter to the Deputy Director of Student Success and Distance Learning, any member of the Grievance Committee, or any member of the Administrative Council.
+Virscend students, faculty, staff, other Virscend appointees, or third parties (collectively, “Initiating Parties”) wishing to report a violation of this Policy should begin by contacting the Director of Student Success and Distance Learning, any member of the Grievance Committee, or any member of the Administrative Council.
+In the event that the first Staff contacted by an Initiating Party is not the appropriate employee, it is that Staff’s responsibility to forward the matter to the Deputy Director of Student Success and Distance Learning, any member of the Grievance Committee, or any member of the Administrative Council.

-University Deputy Director of Student Success and Distance Learnings will receive diversity and implicit bias training.
-They will be sensitive to cultural factors that may affect the way members of our community may experience interactions with representatives of the University – whether those cultural factors involve sexual orientation, gender identity, race, ethnicity, nationality, socio-economic status, or citizenship.
+Director of Student Success and Distance Learnings will be sensitive to cultural factors that may affect the way members of our community may experience interactions with representatives of the University – whether those cultural factors involve sexual orientation, gender identity, race, ethnicity, nationality, socio-economic status, or citizenship.

 As set forth below and in the University Procedures, interim measures designed to support and protect the Initiating Party or the University community may be considered or implemented at any time, including during a request for information or advice, informal resolution, or a formal complaint proceeding.
 Consistent with policy, interim measures might include, among others: restrictions on contact; course-schedule or work-schedule alteration; changes in housing; leaves of absence; or increased monitoring of certain areas of the campus.
 Interim measures are subject to review and revision throughout the processes described below.